 The Data and Interoperability Challenge

 The promise of smart manufacturing is built on the free flow of data.
 However, in reality, data is often trapped in proprietary systems from different vendors that do not speak the same language.
 Achieving true “plug-and-play” interoperability between different machines, software, and systems is a major challenge.
-Open standards and platforms, such as OPC-UA, are emerging to solve this problem, but it remains a significant area of focus.
+Open standards and platforms, such as OPC UA, are emerging to address this problem, but it remains a significant area of focus.

 The Skills Gap and the Need for a “Digital-Ready” Workforce